xfsun99/CCycleGAN-TF2/README.md

-# Constrained CycleGAN for Effective Generation of Ultrasound Sector Images of Uniform Spatial Resolution
+# Constrained CycleGAN for Effective Generation of Ultrasound Sector Images of Improved Spatial Resolution

 Xiaofei Sun